lbrenman/Amplify-Fusion-PII-Detector-Java-Service/README.md

 - **OpenNLP NER** — detects unstructured PII (person names, organizations, locations) in free-form prose

 Requires a **Dedicated Data Plane** with OpenNLP JARs and model files uploaded.

+A shared data plane version with string scanning only and no JARs required is available [here](https://gist.github.com/lbrenman/6a78f1b51657e6f5b93bd859ae3593ac).

+A sample project export for both are available in this repo.
+Import the zip file(s) into your Fusion Tenant to test.

 ---